Leaders of French-speaking countries hold summit in Tunisia

 They will also focus on “ways to boost the use of the French language around Europe and in international institutions as its use declines compared to English,” Mushikiwabo said.

-The presidents of Senegal, the Ivory Coast, Gabon, Mauritania, Niger and Burundi are representing more than 320 million French-speaking people across the African continent, including Tunisia, organizers said.
+The presidents of Senegal, the Ivory Coast, Gabon, Mauritania, Niger, Burundi and Rwanda are representing more than 320 million French-speaking people across the African continent, including Tunisia, organizers said.

+The president of Congo, Felix Tshisekedi, did not attend the summit amid escalating tensions with neighboring Rwanda, President Paul Kagame was in Djerba.
+The Congolese government tweeted Saturday that Tshisekedi stayed away to condemn “Rwandan aggression.”

+Congolese Prime Minister Sama Lukonde traveled to Tunisia in the president's place, the government said.
+Lukonde refused to appear in the family photo during the opening session because of Kagame’s presence.

 The summit and a two-day meeting of the organization’s economic forum next week are taking place amid tight security.
 Tunisia has been in the grip of a political and economic crisis.